 discovery-result-references: For Discovery or IPE On-demand Discovery requests address(es) of discovered resources.
 For Discovery-based operations address(es) of discovered resources where the requested operation was performed successfully or unsuccessfully (see clause 10.2.6).

 This shall be only valid when the filterUsage condition of the Filter Criteria parameter is set to ‘discovery’, 'discoveryBasedOperation' or 'IPEOnDemandDiscovery'.

+permissions: Representation of the privileges that the Originator has for the targeted resource(s).
+The result is a consolidated representation of all the privileges defined in the <accessControlPolicy> resources associated with the targeted resource(s), that have applicability to the Originator, and that the Originator has privileges to access (i.e. Originator has RETRIEVE selfPrivileges for the <accessControlPolicy> resources).

 Table 8.1.2-1: Summary of Result Content Values